 1976 – 2008

-The emblem conveys the idea of a strong connection between the team and the city of Boston and its history.
+The emblem conveys a strong connection between the team and the city of Boston and its history.
 Using the baseball and red socks highlights the team’s main symbols.
 The logo also symbolizes the team’s victories and achievements during its use, including the lifting of the infamous “Curse of the Bambino.”

 The red color symbolizes energy.
 The white color symbolizes purity and honesty, emphasizing the importance of these qualities for the team.
 Blue adds stability and confidence, making the logo balanced and harmonious.